smallmuou/ios-icon-generator/README.md

-# iOS APP ICONS Generator
+# iOS/macOS/watchOS APP ICONS Generator

 ### Description
 ios-icon-generator is a shell script which aim to generate iOS/macOS/watchOS APP icons easier and simply.